Payday loans in South Dakota have an interest cap to protect consumers.

 How do I apply for a payday loan?

-Applying for a payday advance in South Dakota is easy.
-You can walk into any storefront or you can submit an online application.
-To apply, you’ll have to meet these eligibility criteria: you should be at least 18 years of age, be an American citizen or permanent resident and have a regular source of income.
+You can apply for a payday advance in South Dakota in two main ways.
+You can submit an online application or apply with a lender that has store locations in your area.
+You’ll typically have to meet these eligibility criteria: you should be at least 18 years of age, be an American citizen or permanent resident and have a regular source of income.

 Although applications differ between lenders, you’ll have to supply some personal information like your name, date of birth, Social Security number and a valid form of ID.
 Lenders will also want to know about your employment status and income.
 If you’re applying online, you’ll also need to provide details about your checking account.